TheOnlyMrCat/33/README.md

 * `h`: Performs the next operation if the accumulator is less than 0.
 * `H`: Performs the next operation if the accumulator is not less than 0.
 * `i`: Prints a newline to standard output
+* `I`: Sets the destination string to the next line read from stdin
 * `j`: Sets the accumulator to the value of a character in the source string, referenced by the counter
 * `k`: Sets a character in the destination string, referenced by the counter, to the character represented by the value in the accumulator.
 * `l`: Loads the value in memory referenced by the source string register into the accumulator